 git diff main won’t give you the desired results, as it includes changes from the original branch as well.

 To accomplish this, we need to combine a couple of Git commands, much like a pipeline in your command line.
 First, we must find the reference point where the branch was created using

-git merge-base HEAD master) and then use it with
+git merge-base HEAD main.
+Then, we use this reference point with

 git diff.
 You can achieve this by using command substitution with backticks or

 You can add this command into your bash or zsh scripts, or you can even add it to your .gitconfig file, depending on your preference.

 One important thing to note is that if you merge your original branch into the new one, this command loses its effectiveness.
 Merging is not recommended in this scenario.
 Instead, consider using

 git rebase for a cleaner history and better clarity.